RelBench v2: A Large-Scale Benchmark and Repository for Relational Data: Datasets

 \section{\relbench Datasets}

 In \relbench v2, we introduce four new datasets, bringing the total number of datasets in the benchmark to eleven.
 These new datasets expand \relbench into new domains such as scholarly citations and enterprise operations, widening the breadth of data the benchmark covers and strengthening its position as a core benchmark for foundation models in RDL.
-Each dataset's predictive autocomplete and forecasting tasks are explained in more detail in Sections \ref{sec:autocomplete-tasks} and \ref{sec:forecasting-tasks}, respectively.
-Detailed statistics for the new datasets can be found in Table \ref{tab:stats_datasets}.
+Each dataset's predictive autocomplete and forecasting tasks are explained in more detail in Sections~\ref{sec:autocomplete-tasks} and \ref{sec:forecasting-tasks}, respectively.
+Detailed statistics for the new datasets can be found in Table~\ref{tab:stats_datasets}.

 The arXiv-physics dataset \citep{arxiv_physics_dataset} is a large-scale relational benchmark of over 222,000 research papers published between 2018 and 2023, designed to expand \relbench into the domain of scholarly network analysis.
 It captures the complex evolution of scientific research through 1.5 million directed citation links, paper-author relationships mapped via unique ORCID identifiers, and a hierarchical taxonomy of 53 physics categories.
-By modeling these dense many-to-many relations between 143,000 authors and their respective research areas, the dataset provides a rich, high-fidelity structure for evaluating relational deep learning (RDL) models within the academic citation ecosystem.
+By modeling these dense many-to-many relations between 143,000 authors and their respective research areas, the dataset provides a rich structure for evaluating RDL models within the academic citation ecosystem.

-The Sales Autocompletion Linked Business Tables (SALT) \citep{sap-salt} database, released by SAP AI Research, provides an authentic relational dataset of end-to-end business transactions captured from an enterprise resource planning (ERP) system.
+The Sales Autocompletion Linked Business Tables (SALT) \citep{sap-salt} database, released by SAP AI Research, provides an authentic relational dataset of end-to-end business transactions from an enterprise resource planning (ERP) system.
 Centered on sales document headers and line items linked to customer and address master data, SALT models internal enterprise workflows including sales offices, shipping points, and payment terms.
-Each record is timestamped by creation time to facilitate temporal modeling, with predictive tasks focused on multiclass classification of operational variables in real-world supply chain and order fulfillment settings.
-By contributing minimally processed industry data, SALT offers a unique business perspective to the \relbench ecosystem and broader relational database research.
+Predictive tasks focus on multiclass classification of operational variables in real-world supply chain and order fulfillment settings.
+By contributing minimally-processed industry data, SALT offers a unique business perspective to \relbench.

 The RateBeer dataset provides over two decades of user interactions across distinct tables for beers, places, users, and brewers.
 Linked through well-defined foreign keys, these attribute-rich tables contain over 30 columns of multi-modal features—including text, categorical, and temporal data—while interaction tables offer granular feedback through multi-aspect sub-scores and textual reviews. \ratebeer contributes a dataset with strong potential for capturing user preferences in multiple ways; by mapping users to beers, the dataset provides powerful signals for modeling preferences via both explicit rating scores and implicit "Favorites" lists.